 6. Spreading the love.

-Telling your friends about applying for financial aid can keep you accountable to your own goals.
+Telling your friends about applying for financial aid can keep you accountable for your own goals.
 Plus, you’ve probably received your fair share of help getting there, so think about paying it forward.
-Sharing articles or infographics (like the one below!) are easy ways to do it.
+Sharing articles or infographics are easy ways to do it.
 Why not spread the love right now?